Gambia Food Guide

 Fula Fula (Fish Balls)

-Fried fish balls made from ground fish mixed with spices and flour.
-Popular street snack and appetizer.
-Crispy exterior with flavorful fish interior.
-Often served with hot pepper sauce.
+Fried fish balls of ground fish mixed with spices and flour, crisp on the outside and soft within.
+They're a common street snack and appetizer, usually served with hot pepper sauce.

 Allergens: